handsontable/handsontable/handsontable/README.md

 - [Contact support team](https://handsontable.com/contact?category=technical_support)
 - [Get a quote](https://handsontable.com/get-a-quote)

-## Support
+## 🛟 Support

-We provide support for developers working with commercial version via [contact form](https://handsontable.com/contact?category=technical_support)</a> or at support@handsontable.com.

-If you use a non-commercial version then please ask your tagged question on [StackOverflow](https://stackoverflow.com/questions/tagged/handsontable).
+**We're here to help!**

+If you're using Handsontable with a free, non-commercial license, you can:
+  - Join the conversation on [GitHub Discussions](https://github.com/handsontable/handsontable/discussions) to share ideas, suggest features, or discuss changes.
+  - Report any bugs you find on our [GitHub Issue Board](https://github.com/handsontable/handsontable/issues).
+  - Connect with other developers and find answers on our [Developer Forum](https://handsontable.com/forum).

+If you have a commercial license, feel free to contact us directly at [support@handsontable.com](mailto:support@handsontable.com) or use our [contact form](https://handsontable.com/contact?category=technical_support).

 ## License

 Handsontable is a commercial software with two licenses available:

 - Free for non-commercial purposes such as teaching, academic research, and evaluation.
 [Read it here](https://github.com/handsontable/handsontable/blob/master/handsontable-non-commercial-license.pdf).
 - Commercial license with support and maintenance included.
-See [pricing plans](https://handsontable.com/pricing).
+See [pricing](https://handsontable.com/pricing) page for more details.

-## License key
+## License Key

-If you use Handsontable in a project that supports your commercial activity, then you must purchase the license key at [handsontable.com](https://handsontable.com/pricing).
+If you're using Handsontable in a project that supports commercial activities, you'll need to purchase a license key at [handsontable.com/pricing](https://handsontable.com/pricing).

-If you use the free for non-commercial license of Handsontable, then pass the phrase `'non-commercial-and-evaluation'`, as described in [this documentation](https://handsontable.com/docs/license-key/).
+For projects covered by the free non-commercial license, simply use the phrase `'non-commercial-and-evaluation'` as your license key.
+You can find more details in [our documentation](https://handsontable.com/docs/license-key/).

 <br>
 <br>

-Proudly created and maintained by the [Handsontable Team](https://handsontable.com/team).
+Created and maintained by the [Handsontable Team](https://handsontable.com/team) 👋